Diving in Myanmar

 The sheer volume of fish life at High Rock hits you as soon as you descend.
 Blue line snapper form huge schools that obscure the reef wall from view.
 Glassfish are equally numerous, as are gold-striped fuseliers and yellow tail barracuda.
 Trevally dart into shoals of bait fish that move as one, safety in numbers their only defence.
 Large flutemouths stalk their prey and titan (giant) triggerfish guard their territory.

 Striped soldier fish and squirrel fish congregate together in the many cracks and crevices, and barrel sponges dominate the seabed with common lion fish sheltering from the currents inside the rims.
 The number of bearded and humpback scorpionfish on the wall make touching anything a risky business.
-These poisonous fish are prevalent most places when diving in the Mergui Archipelago but there numbers are highest here.
+These poisonous fish are prevalent most places in the Mergui Archipelago but there numbers are highest here.
 False stonefish can also be spotted here.
 Several grouper species such as white-lined and blue-lined grouper are common as are wrasse and leatherjackets.
 Freckled porcupine fish hide in the crevices.

 The walls feature orange and green cup corals and a small overhang.
 There's a huge variety of invertebrates here such as lobster, hermit crabs, zigzag clams, black diadema urchins, oysters and squid.
 Yellow-margin, fimbriated, giant and white-eyed moray eels can all be seen in abundance, and different species are often even seen sharing the same hole.
 Look into the crags and you may be surprised to see Indian Ocean nurse sharks, residents of the Mergui, snoozing the day away.